dynatrace-extensions/dynatrace-extensions-vscode/README.md

 - inside `screens` when clicking on `entitiesListCards` - you can automatically add cards for listing this entity as well as the related ones
 - when clicking on `metrics` or `dimensons` within the `prometheus` data source - automatically add details from scraped Prometheus data
 - on `screens` - you can automatically generate entire screens for your entities
+- inside `entitiesListCards` when clicking on `filtering` - insert entire filtering blocks with a default filter by name
+- inside `entitiesListCards` and inside `filtering`, when clicking on `filters` - insert individual filter for the entity's attributes
+- inside `screens` when clicking on `actions` - insert global actions to configure the extension
+- inside `actions` when clicking on `actions` - insert an action expression to configure the extension

 ![auto_charts](previews/pro_chart_building.gif)